LukeGrahamLandry/franca/devlog.md

+Trying to ensure_compiled preemptivly instead of jitting so it can be more like real compilation, but that makes it pass ((a, b)) isntead of (a, b) to assert_eq.
+But really its just making inline calls actually happen for builtin wrappers which is what i was trying to do anyway. so we've just learned inlining passes arguments wrong somehow. doesn't unbox them.
+Fuck, it's on a function labeled `// TODO: this needs to be an error`. distressing that inlining changed behaviour tho.

+## web

+static LIB: &str = include_str!(...)
+I think I don't want a const because I don't want it inlined at every use (if there were ever more than one).
+Do they really do that?

+Looking in devtools profiler, print is as long as whole parsing.
+Need to buffer it.
+TODO: why does opening the devtools profiler make the loc/sec better? is my counting fucked up somehow?

 ## structs

 I need to let expected type flow down the tree so it will treat your map literal as the type of your variable.